PoisonedHD/Strictly-Optimized/README.md

 ## Why not x mod?
 Chances are, a specific mod might not be worth including due to any issues that may stem from doing so, such as compatibility.
 Every mod in this modpack has been benchmarked by me on a relatively high-end computer (Ryzen 7 9800x3D, 5070 Ti), and some on a crappy laptop (Intel i5-4200u, 720M).
-- [Nvidium](https://modrinth.com/mod/nvidium) - Slightly changes how the game looks and I get 4.6% less frames than with just Sodium installed.
+- [Nvidium](https://modrinth.com/mod/nvidium) - Slightly changes how the game looks and I get 4.6% less frames than with just Sodium.
-- [Particle Core](https://modrinth.com/mod/particle-core) - Objectively slower than [AsyncParticles](https://modrinth.com/mod/asyncparticles) and I don't see any benefit from including both.
+- [Particle Core](https://modrinth.com/mod/particle-core) - Objectively slower than [AsyncParticles](https://modrinth.com/mod/asyncparticles) and I don't see any benefit from using both.
 - [Gnetum](https://modrinth.com/mod/gnetum) - Actively reduces my frames by 7.3%.
 - [Async Logger](https://modrinth.com/mod/asynclogger) - I have yet to see any real benefit from adding it.
-- [Optimized Block Entities](https://modrinth.com/mod/obe) - Consistently runs ever so slightly slower than BBE and is a bit more visually intrusive.
+- [Optimized Block Entities](https://modrinth.com/mod/obe) - Consistently runs ever so slightly slower than BBE for me and is a bit more visually intrusive.

 I don't want to include any mods that can harm performance on newer devices, but if these mods help you specifically, good for you.